 Consider God’s divine viewpoint when you have a need.
 Our problem is not that the Lord won’t provide for us, but that we so often fail to understand what our deepest needs are.
 God sees from an unlimited perspective and works for our eternal good, providing for us according to His good purposes from the limitless supply of “His riches in glory” (Philippians 4:19).
 Instead of pleading with God to take away a difficulty, ask Him for strength and a new perspective.
 Although he may not always deliver you from trials, you can count on Him to help you learn contentment, no matter what your external needs may be.

-Commentary from the Pathways devotional by David Jeremiah, June 9.
+Commentary from the In Touch devotional by Charles Stanley, June 23, 2019.

 In Ecclesiastes chapter 1, we read about a disheartened Solomon bemoaning how meaningless his existence had become.
 What Solomon didn’t realize is that our focus determines our level of satisfaction.
 Those who stay young in spirit continually look for evidence of the Almighty – ways that He’s working, providing, loving, and guiding.
 Without this perspective, the pain and problems of life take center stage, which can then lead to discouragement and grumbling.
 These are burdens that believers are not meant to bear.